ntiger1024/easy-android-pwn/README.md

 1. Follow instructions in [easy-linux-pwn](https://github.com/xairy/easy-linux-pwn)
 2. Android 9.0 device
-3. Build you own Android ROM with the following change. (or just push [linker64](linker64) to /system/bin/ if you are lucky enough(May brick you device!!!))
+3. Build you own Android ROM with the following change. (or just push [linker64](linker64) to /system/bin/ if you are lucky enough(may brick you device!!!))

     ```C++
     diff --git a/linker/linker.cpp b/linker/linker.cpp